stowler/stowlerGeneralComputing/docs/setupBasicScriptingEnvironment.md

 # I like to install to /opt/MATLAB/${matlabVersion}, like /opt/MATLAB/R2015a
 # and then I allow the installer to create symbolic links in its default /usr/local/bin
 ```

+## install matlab on OS X

+_TBD: basically the same as linux but I need to confirm that and write up during my next install_

+# Install a grid engine

+Sometimes you'll be running software that can use a scheduler like Sun Grid Engine or Son of Grid Engine to perform parallel processing across multiple cores of a single host, or even multiple nodes in a cluster.

+At the moment my choice of examples below is mostly driven by what works for FSL, which is the primary scheduler-enbabled neruoimaging package I use.
+(Lazily consolidating my notes here as I deploy new installs).

+## Install gridengine on Ubuntu 14.04

+## Install son of gridengine

+TBD

+## Install torque

+TBD

+## Install condor

+TBD